EmmanuelStan12/Printf/README.md

 /* Indetifier : %R */

 print_addr.c
-Function That Prints The Address Of An Input Variable.
+Function That Prints The Address Of An Input Variable

 /* Indetifier : %p */

+Authors
+Emmanuel Amadiegwu and Rwothomio Solomon